WHAT WE DO

 The Hyper Accelerator

-A week-long program designed for growth and later companies from around the world seeking guidance on fundraising, US & New York market entry, brand positioning, and customer insight.
+A week-long program designed for growth and later companies from around the world seeking guidance on fundraising, US, Bay Area & New York market entry, brand positioning, and customer insight.
 Upcoming Hyper Accelerator(s):

 The Incubator Program

-A year round membership in a physical and online community for EdTech entrepreneurs.
+A year round membership in a community for EdTech entrepreneurs around the globe.
 Connect with peers, log into community webinars, and leverage the network.
-Connect with students for internships and educators for research and product feedback.
+Connect with students and educators for research and product feedback.

 Applicants accepted on a rolling basis.
 Apply now.